 Imagine that you are a student or a worker with a low salary and you want to improve your English proficiency.

-You might want to try services offered by companies such as the English-training agency called Webi, which has been operating in China for more than twenty years.
-The cheapest entry-level course package for English classes from Webi costs RMB 11,980 (USD 1,690) while the highest comes at above RMB 40,000.
+You might want to try the service offered by a company such as English-training agency Webi, which has been operating in China for more than twenty years and offers English entry-level courses from RMB 11,980 (USD 1,690), up to RMB 40,000 for advanced classes.
 The firm has more than 154 training centers in 62 cities in China, according to its official website.

 Webi also offers loans that can be repaid by installments, backed by Chinese tech giants such as JD.com and Baidu, or traditional banks like China Merchants Bank and China Guangfa Bank.